cschpc/elmer-on-KNL/Reports/OpenMP_optimization.md

 | 6 | 2.77E+01 | 6.22E+00 | 4.67E+00 | 5.55E+00 | 5.93E+00 | 1.12E+00 |

-KNL perfomrance is compared using a whole node of a Xeon Phi 7210 either with one MPI task/core (Table 2) or using OpenMP threads (Table 3).
+KNL performance is compared using a whole node of a Xeon Phi 7210 either with one MPI task/core (Table 2) or using OpenMP threads (Table 3).
 It is obvious that, while the assembly phase has a similar increase in performance compared to the multi-tasked MPI implementation, the solution phase did not utilize multi-threaded solvers in this case.

 **Table 2.** Comparison of timings between non-optimized and optimized version of PoissonThreaded example on KNL (Xeon Phi 7210) using MPI tasks on KNL